 The intensity of celiac disease symptoms isn’t always the same, either.
 “I have some patients who say they get bloated, but nothing bad.
 Others say they feel like they walk past a bakery and poop in their pants—this is not a one-size-fits-all disease,” says Mark T. DeMeo, MD, section chief of gastroenterology at Rush University Medical Center.

 Celiac disease runs in families

 One out of 100 people worldwide are estimated to have celiac disease.
 Autoimmune conditions—including celiac—tend to cluster within families.
 If you have a first-degree relative with celiac disease, you have about a 10% chance of developing it.
-If you have a second-degree relative with celiac, your risk is about 4 or 5% higher than someone with no family members with celiac, says Dr. Leffler, so you should get screened once a family member tests positive for the disease.
+If you have a second-degree relative with celiac, your risk is up to 5% higher than someone with no family members with celiac, says Dr. Leffler, so you should get screened once a family member tests positive for the disease.